martachesnova/martachesnova/README.md

-**Data Analyst and Engineer with 3 years of experience in the technology and business development industry.
+**Engineer with 3 years of experience in the technology and business development industry.
 I love telling stories with data.
 Enjoy ETL Process and Data Analysis.
 Always excited to uncover some trends and make predictions.
 Use my creative side to put detailed and interactive visualizations & dashboards to illustrate data insights.**

-* **Skilled in Python, SQL, NoSQL, Spark, Tableau, Flask, JavaScript, HTML, CSS, Excel, VBA, and more.**<br>
+* **Python, SQL, NoSQL, Spark, Tableau, Flask, JavaScript, HTML, CSS, VBA, and more.**<br>
-* **Experienced in AWS and Azure.**<br>
+* **Cloud Platforms - AWS and Azure.**<br>
-* **Ability to extract data from the web using APIs & Web Scraping**
+* **Experience with APIs & Web Scraping**
 * **Ability to create a Machine Learning/Deep Learning models to make predictions**

-**Email: martachesnova@gmail.com** <br>
+<-- **Email: martachesnova@gmail.com** <br> -->
 **LinkedIn: [click here](https://www.linkedin.com/in/marta-chesnova-24526185/)**

 <!--